 - Inbound transportation requirements for physical stores

-- Shipping timeline requirements when shipping direct-to-consumer
+- Shipping time requirements when shipping direct-to-consumer

 - Ship complete rules (i.e. Walmart’s OTIF, Fill or Kill, Fill and Kill, etc.)